-All walks are easy to moderate and vary in distance from 1.4 kilometres (30 minutes) to 2.6 kilometres (one hour).
+All walking tracks are easy to moderate and vary in distance from 1.4 kilometres (30 minutes) to 2.6 kilometres (one hour).

 The main sections to visit are detailed below:-

 Macdonald Rainforest Circuit – 1.4 km circuit (allow 30 minutes), easy grade.
-This relatively flat track passes through rainforest with large strangler figs, piccabeen palm groves and tall trees festooned with vines and ferns.
+This relatively flat walking track passes through rainforest with large strangler figs, piccabeen palm groves and tall trees festooned with vines and ferns.
 The track is ideal for birdwatchers and visitors seeking a quiet rainforest walk away from road noise and large numbers of people.
-A short stroll from Amore.
+Yet again just a short stroll from Amore.

-(Walking Track and National Park information is based upon public information available from the Government Department)
+(Walking Tracks and National Park information is based upon public information available from the Government Department)

 Nature Tamborine Mountain is home to ten different types of forest including subtropical rainforest, wet eucalypt forest and open eucalypt forest.
 Incredibly, these forests contain more than 900 different species of plants representing 65% of all the plant species found in the “mega-diverse” Gold Coast area.